Hiking Four Mile Trail in Yosemite National Park.

 2. Start Early: Beat the crowds and enjoy cooler temperatures by starting your hike early in the morning, especially during peak season.

-3. Be Prepared: Hiking the Four Mile Trail to Glacier Point has a challenging ascent with over 3,400 feet of elevation gain in about 5 miles.
+3. Be Prepared: Hiking the Four Mile Trail to Glacier Point has a challenging ascent with over 3,400 feet of elevation gain in about 5 miles (8 km).
+Make sure you’re prepared, in good physical condition, and pack plenty of water and snacks.

 4. Check Trail Status: The Four Mile Trail is open seasonally typically from May to November – confirm it’s open before hiking this trail.